 What are the different types of Bridges?

 When a gap has a tooth on either side, traditional bridges are used.
 A crown is attached to each of the neighboring teeth and a false tooth is placed in between to cover the gap.
 These bridges are made of ceramics or porcelain fused to metal.
 This is a minimally invasive technique that involves the filing of adjacent teeth.

 When only one tooth is present adjacent to the gap, cantilever bridges are used.
 A crown will be attached to the tooth that is present and false tooth will be attached to it to fill the gap.
-This is also an invasive technique and requires the filing of enamel.

 Maryland Bonded Bridges